MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sma-2019.md

 Service Management Automation was tested by Microsoft by installing and using it in a Microsoft Azure virtual machine.
 The testing concluded that Service Management Automation was fully functional and operated exactly the same as it does on physical hardware.
 Stability and performance benchmarks inside a Microsoft Azure virtual machine were at a level where no special considerations were needed.

 ## Security Requirements
-The following ports must be opened for each role.
+The following ports must be opened for each role:

 |Role|Requirement|
 |--------|---------------|